 The residents of nearby refugee homes and pupils from a »welcome class« (a German language class for refugees) attended the workshops to make their own personal remembrance sites and blueprints for the future based on photos they had on their phones and images they found on the internet and in books and magazines.
 The project centered around the model building, barely higher than a chair.

 Buildings made of cardboard, wood and all manner of different materials they had gathered are testament to life stories that have been knocked down and rebuilt.

 Fig.: Model-building workshop during the preparation of the »Weltstadt« exhibition

 Fig.: »Weltstadt« ground plot.
 Houses are green, HEDD Type 05 speaker placement red

-The »World City« exhibition showcased the results of the model-making workshops.
-130 models of homes, schools, houses of prayer or businesses in Africa and the Middle East, as well as the modeler’s ideas of architectural utopias, were all displayed on 500 square meters of exhibition space as a walk-through cityscape, or a »World City«.
-On their stroll through the city, visitors were able to see each of the 1:10 scale buildings up close.
+The »World City« exhibition showcases the results of the model-making workshops.
+130 models of homes, schools, houses of prayer or businesses in Africa and the Middle East, as well as the modeler’s ideas of architectural utopias, are all displayed on 500 square meters of exhibition space as a walk-through cityscape, or a »World City«.
+On their stroll through the city, visitors can see each of the 1:10 scale buildings up close.

-Creative people from refugee circles, students from the SRH Academy of Popular Arts (hdpk) in Berlin developed a sound design that let visitors delve into a soundscape, familiarizing them with the stories behind each of the selected buildings and those who built them.
+Creative people from refugee circles, students from the SRH Academy of Popular Arts (hdpk) in Berlin developed a sound design that lets visitors delve into a soundscape that will familiarize them with the stories behind each of the selected buildings and those who built them.

 A conversation between Matze Görig, the artistic director of Weltstadt, and the four sound designers of the project, Matteo Brossette, Andrei Cucu, Eric Obeth, Frederik Thomsen